rachburgess/Dave/README.md

 pip3 install --break-system-packages sympy numpy matplotlib rich yfinance pandas scipy deep-translator mendeleev

 To run type python3 dave2.py into your terminal.
+If you downloaded the file, run cd Downloads first, and then run python3 dave2.py.
 If anything isn't working, please add it into the comments, and I will do my best to fix it.
 I you have any suggestions, I will also do my best to integrate them in, so you can put those in the comments too.